 18B.1.3 Major international companies

 In response to declining smoking prevalence, transnational tobacco companies have increasingly diversified their product lines to include ‘reduced harm’ alternative nicotine products.
 Some have questioned the ethics and motives of such diversification, with tobacco companies profiting from smokers, new nicotine users, and would-be quitters16. (see Section 18B.6.5).

-Although initially slow to enter the market, the major international tobacco companies have invested heavily in e-cigarettes in recent years, and tobacco companies now own all of the top e-cigarette brands.5 Acquisitions and investments by the tobacco industry in the past few years include the following:
+Although initially slow to enter the market, the major international tobacco companies have invested heavily in e-cigarettes in recent years, and tobacco companies now own many of the top e-cigarette brands.10 Acquisitions and investments by the tobacco industry in the past few years include the following: